 /) or colons (

-To rename a script from within the script editor, click into the Script Name text box along the top left and enter a name:
+To rename a script from within the script editor, edit the Script Name field in the top left:

 You can add custom notes to a script that serve as documentation or reminders for yourself or project collaborators.
 To add a note, click the note icon next to the script name:

 An editable area opens, where you can enter the text of your note.
-Then click Post to add the note on the script:
+Click Post to add the note on the script:

 When one or more notes are present, the note icon color is displayed in orange: